-Accessing ODBC Databases with PHP and PEAR DB
+Accessing databases that support ODBC with PHP and PEAR DB

 Code shared by the drivers is stored in DB/common.php.
 The default data access methods in common.php are overridden as necessary by the drivers.